Reinvesting back into the coast and community

 Funding will be split between applicants as determined by project needs.

-Grant applications are now open and will close Friday 23 February at 5pm.
+Grant applications are now open.
+Closing date extended to Friday 2 March at 5pm.

 Last year’s grants went to: